IBMSPadmin/beta/docs/README.md

 # Releases, get spadmin.py

-If you'd like to download the latest binaries, you can find them here:
+If you want to try it on your own environment download the latest pregenerated binaries (Linux, maxOS) you can find them here:

 [https://github.com/IBMSPadmin/beta/releases](https://github.com/IBMSPadmin/beta/releases)

-If you want to try it on our live test environment, you can use the following command: [ssh spadmin@158.177.249.114](ssh://spadmin@158.177.249.114) The password is: **spadmin**
+If you want to try it on our live test environment instead, you can use the following command: [ssh spadmin@158.177.249.114](ssh://spadmin@158.177.249.114)
+The password is: **spadmin**

 ## Installation steps